Updated 11/1/2018

 -Ban cell phones from the room

--Get someone to watch the kids
+-Get someone to watch the younger kids

 -Make sure anyone unable to attend is included in a conference call or video conferencing